 Get Started with Your Free Machine Learning Development Stack

 Algorithmia, Google Colab, Hugging Face’s Transformers, and Weights and Biases can form a powerful combination in practicing end-to-end machine learning.
 A demonstration of all these tools working in concert can be found above in the model training and development section above as well as right here.
-If you have lost your job recently getting you skills out of data science obsolescence is just one component of a job search, and there are a number of resources that can provide assistance, including Open Data Science’s very own AI+, which provides career services and job placement to Data Scientists and Engineers.
+If you have lost your job recently getting your skills out of data science obsolescence with a free machine learning development stack is just one component of a job search, and there are a number of resources that can provide assistance, including Open Data Science’s very own Ai+, which provides career services and job placement to Data Scientists and Engineers.

 Interesting in learning more about machine learning?
 Check out these Ai+ training sessions: